Is Dublin worth a visit?

 Dublin has a lot of great qualities.
 Here is a snapshot of what Dublin has to offer

-• Dublin is great for any kind of travel group: groups of friends, families, or couples on a romantic getaway.
-Its quite popular for stag and does from all over the British Isles
+Dublin is a good destination for any age group – groups of friends, families, or couples on a romantic getaway.

-• Dublin has a lot of notable historic sights, such as the 1,000 year old buildings: Christ Church Cathedral and St. Patrick’s Cathedral
+Dublin has a lot of notable historic sights, such as the 1,000 year old buildings: Christ Church Cathedral, St. Patrick’s Cathedral, and the Dublin Castle.
+There are also some medieval castles you can stay in in and near Dublin.

-• The downtown core of Dublin is very walkable and you can get to most attractions by foot
+Most of the tourist attraction medieval buildings are located right in the downtown core.
+The downtown of Dublin is very walkable and you can get to most attractions by foot

-• Dublin has a few really interesting museums that you can’t find anywhere else in Ireland, such as EPIC (Irish Emigration Museum), and Dublina
+Dublin has a few really interesting museums that you can’t find anywhere else in Ireland, such as EPIC (Irish Emigration Museum), Dublina and the Irish Whiskey Museum

-Pro Tip: One option is to stay in Dublin, but book day trips to some of the most stunning sights around Ireland, such as this one.
+Pro Tip: Want to see the other parts of Ireland besides just Dublin?
+One option is to stay in Dublin, but book day trips to some of the most stunning sights around Ireland, such as this one.

 Things to Do in Dublin